Vision to Goal Setting

-- ADST – school wide photography challenge with a focus on “Bringing the Outside In”.
+- Applied Design Science & Technology school wide photography challenge.
 Student perspective from behind the lens (light, colour, texture) related to school objectives.

-- School wide Core Competency activities (Mandala outdoor learning)
+- School wide Core Competency activities (Mandala outdoor learning aligned with Earth Day)

-- Alignment with PIE Committee to bring speakers for parent and staff development.
+- Alignment with Partners for Inclusive Education (PIE) Committee to bring speakers for parent and staff development.